shannynalayna/grid-rfcs/text/0025-purchase-order.md

 Validation Requirements:
 - The signer must be a Pike agent
 - The signing agent must have a Pike role with the `can-create-po` permission
-- The `org_id` must exist in Pike for it be a valid transaction
 - The `uid` must not refer to an existing purchase order
 - The `buyer_org` must exist in Pike for it be a valid transaction
 - The `seller_org` must exist in Pike for it be a valid transaction